aalireza/SimpleAudioIndexer/docs/source/usage.rst

 The open ended nature of `search_regexp` is intended to compliment `search_gen`.

-That's it! you know everything you need.
-There are some private methods regarding audio handling etc. that you can see in the source code, though you shouldn't theoretically need to change them!
+That's it!
+You know enough to get started.
+I recemmend taking a look at API reference `here <./reference.html>`__ to learn more about other methods that have been implemented.